gazbert/bxbot/README.md

 [![Build Status](https://travis-ci.org/gazbert/bxbot.svg?branch=bxbot-restapi)](https://travis-ci.org/gazbert/bxbot)

+_This is a dev branch for building the REST API for configuring the bot - see the `master` branch if you want to fork :-)_

 ## What is BX-bot?
 BX-bot (_Bex_) is a simple Java automated trading bot for trading [Bitcoin](https://bitcoin.org) on cryptocurrency [exchanges](https://bitcoinwisdom.com/).